 You are allowed to seek out a private medical opinion (also called a second medical opinion) regarding your PTSD diagnosis and severity.
 There are a few ways you can do this:

 To enable a doctor to write an independent medical opinion for the VA, the doctor will generally need the following:

 A doctor may request other kinds of records that they believe are relevant to your claim to provide a link between military service and PTSD.

 An experienced PTSD lawyer can guide you through disability claim process, including whether you need an independent medical opinion and how to get a second opinion from a credible private doctor.

 When doctors are reviewing your possible PTSD claim, they will be looking for medical records relating to events or incidents that occurred while you were actively engaged in military service.
 This usually harkens back to intense and prolonged combat, but it also could include sexual or physical assault, terrorist attacks, or natural disasters, among other causes.

-Establishing a service connection for PTSD usually requires a Veteran to demonstrate proof of a “stressor” (traumatic event) during service, a PTSD diagnosis, and an opinion from a VA psychologist or psychiatrist that the stressor caused the PTSD.
+Establishing a service connection for PTSD usually requires a Veteran to demonstrate proof of a “stressor” (traumatic event) during service, a PTSD diagnosis, and an opinion from a VA psychologist or psychiatrist that the stressor caused or aggravated the PTSD.